Abstract

 Key Features

 The communication network allows transmission of bio-medical related data from an ambulance on the move and the respective hospital.
 Additionally, it relays the data via the internet to enable cloud storage and analysis.
-Unlike most of the previous radio modems, this design allows for three nodes to be active simultaneously; the mobile unit, the base hospital and the real-time data analytics enhanced by remote receptor sites.
-Secondly, the design uses long range low power technology.
+Unlike most of the previous radio modems, this design allows for three nodes to be active simultaneously: the mobile unit, the base hospital and the real-time data analytics enhanced by remote receptor sites.
+Secondly, the design uses long-range, low-power technology.

 In frequency hopping systems, the modem in the ambulance avoids the issues of communication failure at specific frequencies caused by fade or channel interference.
 The signal from the ambulance detects a unique channel and a different combination of interfering factors with each hop.
-Selection of the frequency hopping type proves a challenging task to an engineer.
+Selection of the frequency hopping type proves a challenging task for an engineer.
 Two classes of frequency hopping exist.
 These are slow frequency hopping (SFH) and fast frequency hopping (FFH).

 The SFH is preferred in this design for a number of reasons.
 First, multiple data bit transmission is possible within one hop.
 Secondly, coherent data detection is possible.
-Most FSH systems permit coherent detection and burst error control coding hence restore lost bits in a single hop.
+Most FSH systems permit coherent detection and burst error control coding, hence restoring lost bits in a single hop.
 The other kind, FFH, involves one data bit being divided over several hops.
 The downside of this method and the main reason behind its lack of selection in our design is the difficulty experienced in coherent detection.
 The modulation techniques associated with this approach are mainly frequency shift keying (FSH) and multiple frequency shift keying (MSFH).

 As a key basic modulation technique with applications in spread spectrum communications, frequency hopping is intrinsically secure and reliable under diverse conditions.
 There are a few bottlenecks overlooked in the selection of the frequency hopping technique.
-FH is associated with low data rates, narrow bandwidth frequency hopping and low hopping rate in higher frequencies (Deepak, et al., 2017).
-The design data rate of the UHF radio modem is limited to 2400 bps and reliably stable at 1200 bps with the highest hoping rates being only 10 hops per sec.
-The data rates, despite being low, will have minimal effect on the availability of life-support machines which transmit data at lower speeds of 200 bps.
+FH is associated with low data rates, narrow bandwidth frequency hopping and low hopping rate in higher frequencies (Deepak et al., 2017).
+The design data rate of the UHF radio modem is limited to 2400 bps and reliably stable at 1200 bps with the highest hoping rates being only ten hops per sec.
+The data rates, despite being low, will have minimal effect on the availability of life-support machines that transmit data at lower speeds of 200 bps.
 The anti-jamming capability is less, however, techniques such as Markov decision process (Kresimir, et al., 2014) have been recommended for channel prediction, reducing that shortcoming.

 Modulation and Demodulation

 Transmission of a signal over a network requires that the signal-bearing wave characteristics be adaptable to the properties of the available transmission channel, in particular air.
-Modulation by the modem helps achieve this by transforming the electromagnetic signals into a predefined bandwidth known as passband.
-The passband is equivalent to the bandwidth of the desired radio modem, that is 12 kHz.
+Modulation by the modem helps achieve this by transforming the electromagnetic signals into a predefined bandwidth known as a passband.
+The passband is equivalent to the bandwidth of the desired radio modem, which is 12 kHz.
 The implication is that an effort is required to send more information over the modem’s narrow passband.
 Pulse shaping is thus necessary to constrict the bandwidth within the predefined limits and can be done through a linear filtering operation.

 The frequency of operation is about 2 GHz and the radio modem will only be allowed to transmit over a prescribed bandwidth of 12 kHz..
-Data transmission via a channel is analogue by default.
+Data transmission via a channel is analog by default.
 However, digital modulation techniques are applied in the digital domain up to the digital/analogue conversion stage.
-A typical digital modulator that could be used in the radio modem is shown in fig. 2 below.
+A typical digital modulator that could be used in the radio modem is shown in Fig. below.
 The sources of the digital data include the digitized voice, life support systems and still pictures.
 The mapper’s work is to uniquely map each possible 2m group combination of data streams into a symbol b in the modulator circuit.
 Symbols represent the signal amplitude value in terms of voltage equivalent; they fall under a finite alphabet A of magnitude M = 2m.
 The mapper generates a newly unmatched symbol for each time period T = M/R sec.
 The value T-1 is called the baud rate.

 Figure 2: A digital modulator of the radio modem.